Inglan/networkify/README.md

 # networkify
-A very undocumented, untested, janky program that makes a graph of everyone you know indirectly on spotify.
+A very undocumented, untested, janky program that makes a graph of everyone you know indirectly on spotify, that may also be ~~illegal~~ in violation of ToS.

 Basically just an experiment I made because I could